rackerlabs/genestack/docs/infrastructure-mariadb.md

-# Deploy the MariaDB Operator and a Galera Cluster
+# Deploy the MariaDB Operator and Mariadb Cluster

 ## Create secret